Nazeeefa/Dinoflagellates/analyses/salmon_comparison.md

 [2018-05-06 20:25:05.248] [jointLog] [info] Computed 74271 rich equivalence classes for further processing [2018-05-06 20:25:05.248] [jointLog] [info] Counted 14592308 total reads in the equivalence classes

+** TPM indicates the normalized expression values for the expression of that transcript in the sample
 ------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------